-There are many possible reasons why you may be looking for information about club promoters.
+There are many reasons why you could be looking for information about club promoters.
 Perhaps you want a job as a club promoter.
-So now you are researching how promoters get paid and how to get your feet in the door.
+So, you are researching how promoters get paid or how to get your feet into the nightlife business.

-This article will remedy this by explaining just about everything you could want to know about club promoters and how to be a successful one.
-We’ll also discuss how to find a great promoter, and steer clear of the bad apples!
+This article will remedy all this by explaining just about everything you could want to know about club promoters and the nightlife business around them.

-So enjoy the ride as we discuss the business of club promoting and debunk a few myths along the way.
+So enjoy the ride as we dive into the club promoting business and debunk a few myths along the way.

-You may have heard of a few rich and famous promoters.
-Or maybe have some idea in your mind about how glamorous the job is.
+You may have come across a few rich and famous promoters who make the promoting job all the more alluring.
 I don’t want to burst your bubble, but your chances of becoming one of those iconic promoters are slim to nill.
 So don’t get your hopes up.

 What Is A Club Promoter?

-We can break club promoters down into 3 distinct types:
+Club promoters can be categorized into 3 distinct types: